What’s the weather like in Finland?

 Minus Fahrenheit degrees (temperatures below -18°C) are common even in Southern Finland, usually happening between January and March.
-Cold weather doesn’t affect the life in Finland.
+Cold weather doesn’t affect life in Finland.
 Schools are open.
 People commute.
-We just have more clothing.
+We just wear more clothes.

 As a kid, you don’t need to spend the recess outside if it’s below 5°F (-15°C).
 For less than one-year-old babies, we recommend that they aren’t outside for long periods when it’s colder than 14°F (-10°C).